jaidmin/jaidmin.github.io/course-setup.md

 Google Colab is a free service from Google to share and run code in the cloud, it also provides a GPU, which is necessary for deep learning.

 Clouderizer is a cloud computing management service, it takes care of installing the required packages to a cloud computing instance (like Amazon AWS or in our case Google Colab).
-Clouderizer is free for 200 hours per month and does not require a credit card,
+Clouderizer is free for 200 hours per month and does not require a credit card to sign up.

 ### 1. Registering the account: